-The weightage of Continuous Internal Evaluation (CIE) is 50% and for Semester End Exam (SEE) is 50%.
-The minimum passing mark for the CIE is 40% of the maximum marks (20 marks out of 50) and for the SEE minimum passing mark is 35% of the maximum marks (18 out of 50 marks).
-A student shall be deemed to have satisfied the academic requirements and earned the credits allotted to each subject/ course if the student secures a minimum of 40% (40 marks out of 100) in the sum total of the CIE (Continuous Internal Evaluation) and SEE (Semester End Examination) taken together.
+The weightage of Continuous Internal Evaluation(CIE) Is 50% and for Semester End Exam(SEE)is 50%.
+The minimum passing mark for the CIE is 40% of the maximum marks(20 marks out of 50) and for the SEE minimum passing mark is 35% of the maximum marks (18 out of 50 marks).
+A student shall be deemed to have satisfied the academic requirements and earned the credits allotted to each subject/course if the student secures a minimum of 40%(40 marks out of 100)in the sum total of the CIE (Continuous Internal Evaluation) and SEE (Semester End Examination) taken together.

-- There are 25 marks for the CIE's Assignment component and 25 for the Internal Assessment Test component. - Each test shall be conducted for 25 marks.
-The first test will be administered after 40-50% of the coverage of the syllabus, and the second test will be administered after 85-90% of the coverage of the syllabus.
-The average of the two tests shall be scaled down to 25 marks. - Any two assignment methods mentioned in the regulations; if an assignment is project-based then only one assignment for the course shall be planned.
-The schedule for assignments shall be planned properly by the course teacher.
-The teacher should not conduct two assignments at the end of the semester if two assignments are planned.
-Each assignment shall be conducted for 25 marks.
-(If two assignments are conducted then the sum of the two assignments shall be scaled down to 25 marks) - The final CIE marks of the course out of 50 will be the sum of the scale-down marks of tests and assignment/s marks.
+- For the Assignment component of the CIE, there are 25marks and for the Internal Assessment Test component, there are 25 marks. - The first test will be administered after 40-50% of the syllabus has been covered, and the second test will be administered after 85-90% of the syllabus has been covered - Any two assignment methods can be planned by the CI, if an assignment is project-based then only one assignment for the course shall be planned.
+The teacher should not conduct two assignments at the end of the semester if two assignments are planned. - For the course, CIE marks will be based on a scaled-down sum of two tests and other methods of assessment.